How Hospice Helps Reduce Stress for Caregivers in Monterey, Santa Cruz, and San Benito Counties

 Caregivers Carry More Than Most People Realize

 Caregivers often step into roles they never expected: managing medications, monitoring symptoms, coordinating appointments, and providing hands-on care day and night.
-Over time, this responsibility can lead to caregiver burnout, anxiety, and exhaustion.
-Many families in our local communities share the same concern—“Am I doing enough?”
+Over time, this can lead to burnout, anxiety, and exhaustion.
+Many families share the same quiet fear — "Am I doing enough?"

-Hospice care helps by surrounding both the patient and caregiver with a dedicated care team, ensuring families in Monterey, Santa Cruz, and San Benito Counties are never navigating this journey alone.
+Hospice care helps by surrounding both the patient and caregiver with a dedicated care team, so families in Monterey, Santa Cruz, and San Benito Counties are never navigating this journey alone.

 A Local Hospice Team That Lightens the Load

 One of the greatest benefits of hospice care is the interdisciplinary team approach.
-Hospice services typically include nurses, hospice aides, social workers, and chaplains who work together to support both patients and caregivers.
-This team-based care allows caregivers to step out of the role of sole provider and focus more on being present with their loved one.
+Our hospice services include nurses, hospice aides, social workers, and chaplains who work together to support both patients and their families.

 24/7 On-Call Support for Local Families